You crashed the fire truck: Now what?

 The information collected and analyzed following a fire apparatus crash should enable the department's crash investigators to answer those questions.

 Sonoma County (Calif.)
-Emergency Services achieves this by determining the facts surrounding the crash, its principle causes, who's responsible and any mitigating factors which may have contributed to it.
+Emergency Services achieves this by determining the facts surrounding the crash, its principal causes, who's responsible and any mitigating factors which may have contributed to it.
 Sonoma County also recommends changes to department policies, procedures and equipment to prevent future crashes of a similar nature.
 And they promptly and accurately reporting the findings of the investigation.

 Prompt investigation of a crash involving fire apparatus is no longer just a good risk-management practice for vehicle operations anymore.
 It should also be an important part of your department's reputation risk management.